MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 Indicates whether remote disk management should be enabled.

 If `true`, corresponding ports are open and remote disk management will be available.
 If `false`, disks cannot be managed remotely.
+The script achieves this by enabling or disabling the [Remote Volume Management - Virtual Disk Service Loader (RPC)](#remote-volume-management---virtual-disk-service-loader-rpc) and [Remote Volume Management - Virtual Disk Service (RPC)](#remote-volume-management---virtual-disk-service-rpc) firewall rules.

 ```yaml
 Type: Boolean